CON-0020

 The transformation of metanoia into "repentance" is a translation catastrophe that began in the Septuagint (the Greek translation of the Hebrew Bible, 3rd–2nd century BCE) and was amplified in early Christian usage.
 The Hebrew teshuvah, which genuinely means "turning back" and does carry the moral resonance of returning to right conduct after sin, was rendered into Greek with metanoia and epistrophē (literally "turning toward").
 In this context, the moral-behavioral sense dominated, and when the New Testament uses metanoia, as in John the Baptist's proclamation metanoeite and Jesus's echoing of it, the semantic range of the term has already narrowed toward the moral-behavioral domain.

 But the fuller meaning was never entirely lost.
 Origen of Alexandria (c.
 184–253 CE), the most philosophically sophisticated of the early Christian theologians, uses metanoia with full awareness of its noetic dimension.
-The transformation he describes is not merely moral improvement but a genuine restructuring of the soul's capacity for knowing.
+The transformation he describes is a genuine restructuring of the soul's capacity for knowing.
 Clement of Alexandria similarly.
 And in the Hermetic tradition, contemporary with early Christianity and sharing its philosophical milieu, metanoia appears explicitly as a cosmic concept: in the Poimandres (the first tractate of the Corpus Hermeticum), Poimandres instructs Hermes to go and teach humanity metanoia: in context this clearly means a transformation of consciousness that returns the soul to its divine origin, not merely moral reform.

 Metanoia and Initiation